Pea galaxy: 2021–2024

-This study from January 2023 uses Early Release Observations from the James Webb Space Telescope to analyse the Near Infrared Spectrograph of three galaxies at a redshift of z~8 to determine their metallicities, gas temperatures and ionisation.
-Using robust measurement procedures, the scientists compare the abundances and emission-line ratios to a nearby sample of Green Pea galaxies.
+This study from January 2023 uses Early Release Observations from the James Webb Space Telescope to analyse the Near Infrared Spectrograph data of three galaxies at a redshift of z~8 to determine their metallicities, gas temperatures and ionisation.
+Using robust measurement procedures, the scientists compare the abundances and emission-line ratios to a nearby sample of green pea galaxies.
 JWST data shows further similarities between these GPs and the three high-redshift galaxies.
 These three galaxies show a compact morphology typical of emission-line-dominated galaxies at all redshifts and based on similarities with GPs, "it is likely that these are the first rest-optical spectra of galaxies that are actively driving cosmological reionization".